hschhhwwwo0o/yamu/README.md

 &emsp;_«A dictionary of terms defines all the specialized terms that the reader needs to know in order to properly understand the software requirements specification»_

-&emsp;&emsp;<ins>«Development of software requirements», Third Edition.
+<ins>«Development of software requirements», Third Edition.
 Carl Vigers, Jay Beatty</ins>

-The term dictionary is intended to ensure that the same terms are used throughout the code base.
+&emsp;The term dictionary is intended to ensure that the same terms are used throughout the code base.
 For example, to eliminate the use of synonym words.

 | Term                    | Meaning                                                                                                               |
 | :---------------------- | :-------------------------------------------------------------------------------------------------------------------- |